FIRST AID in

 bite without anti-venom.
 Anti-venom is best left to the professionals in a

 proper facility where life-support systems are available.
-It should

 normally be unnecessary for the layperson to use anti-venom anywhere